gardener/landscapercli/docs/reference/landscaper-cli_installations_inspect.md

   -w, --owide               output some additional information.
 Equivalent to '-o wide'.
   -y, --oyaml               output in yaml format.
 Equivalent to '-o yaml'.
   -d, --show-details        show detailed information about installations, executions and deployitems.
 Similar to kubectl describe installation installation-name.
-  -e, --show-executions     show the executions in the tree.
-By default, the executions are not shown.
   -f, --show-failed         show only items that are in phase 'Failed'.
 It also prints parent elements to the failed items.
 ```